rbehjati/comprehensive-rust/src/basic-syntax/static-and-const.md

 * Mention that `const` behaves semantically similar to C++'s `constexpr`.
 * `static`, on the other hand, is much more similar to a `const` or mutable global variable in C++.
-* It isn't super common that one would need a runtime evaluated constant, but it is helpful and safer than using a static.

 </details>